A Decade of Informal Caregiving

 Caregiver living arrangements and stress have not changed much

 Providing long-term care can be both physically and emotionally stressful.
 The proportion of primary caregivers reporting their own health status as fair or poor has not changed much.
-Over the past decade, the proportion of family caregivers reporting their own health as fair or poor decreased slightly from 31 percent to 29 percent between 1989 and 1999 (see Figure 6).
+Over the past decade, the proportion of family caregivers reporting their own health as fair or poor decreased slightly from 31 percent to 29 percent between 1989 and 1999.

 Fewer caregivers have competing childcare responsibilities